Find Grad Schools

 15 Yearly Graduations

 The 16th most popular school in the country for human services majors who are seeking their master's degree is Touro University Worldwide.
 Each year, around 2,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,440 per year, while in-state graduate students, on average, pay $9,000 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to human services majors at TUW.
-Of these students, 93% were women and 80% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 15 people received their master's degree in human services from TUW.
+Of these students, 94% were women and 83% were members of underrepresented racial-ethnic groups.

 #19